coda/packs-sdk/docs/samples/topic/parameter.md

 });
 ```
 ## Date parameter
-A formula that takes a date and time as a parameter.
-This sample adds five minutes onto an input date and time.
+A formula that takes a date as a parameter.
+This sample determines if the year of a given date would make for good New Years Eve glasses (has two or more zeros).

 ```ts
 import * as coda from "@codahq/packs-sdk";